fireblocks/polkadot_staking_sdk/README.md

-# Fireblocks Polkadot staking - this branch is NON PRODUCTION branch.
+# Fireblocks Polkadot staking - this branch is NON PRODUCTION branch and for internal usage only.
 Please use the main branch only!!!

 This script allows to stake DOT via the Fireblocks system using the RAW signing API feature.